 Market 101 – Market Structure

-The OTCQX, OTCQB and OTC Pink marketplaces represent U.S. and global public companies that are traded in the U.S. off the exchanges.
-Investors in the OTCQX, OTCQB and OTC Pink marketplaces can buy and sell securities in a manner almost identical to that of trading NYSE or NASDAQ securities, through the broker of their choice (institutional, online, retail).
+The OTCQX, OTCQB and Pink markets represent U.S. and global public companies that are traded in the U.S. off the exchanges.
+Investors in the OTCQX, OTCQB and Pink markets can buy and sell securities in a manner almost identical to that of trading NYSE or NASDAQ securities, through the broker of their choice (institutional, online, retail).